labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-partition-array/step1.md

-# Partition Array
+# Partition Array Algorithm

+To partition an array, follow these steps:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-Applies `fn` to each value in `arr`, splitting it each time the provided function returns a new value.
+2. Apply the provided function `fn` to each value in the given array `arr`.
+3. Split the array each time `fn` returns a new value.

-- Use `Array.prototype.reduce()` with an accumulator object that will hold the resulting array and the last value returned from `fn`.
+4. Use `Array.prototype.reduce()` to create an accumulator object that holds the resulting array and the last value returned from `fn`.
-- Use `Array.prototype.push()` to add each value in `arr` to the appropriate partition in the accumulator array.
+5. Use `Array.prototype.push()` to add each value in `arr` to the appropriate partition in the accumulator array.
+6. Return the resulting array.

+Here is the code implementation:

 ```js
 const partitionBy = (arr, fn) =>